ismailazdad/label_to_cvat/README.md

 **labels_to_cvat.py**

-geneate a zip files compatible with cvat
+generate a zip files compatible with cvat

 #example :